0p3r4t4/PPPUCPP2nd/README.md

 with those.

 To be clear, I return to programming as a hobbyist.
 A full time job as a sysadmin and two children don't let me be more ambitious.
-But that's fine to me now.
+But that's fine to me.

-At first I only want to have a repository that I could synchronize and use through my two personal systems and, perhaps, my mom's PC while visiting.
+At first I only want to have a repository that I could synchronize and use through my two personal systems and, perhaps, my mom's PC while visiting her.
-Also, very used to _subversion_, I saw an opportunity to play a bit with _git_.
-As a very shy person, I choose _GitLab(.com)_ as opposed to _GitHub(.com)_ mainly, if not only, by the unlimited private repositories.
+Also, being very used to _subversion_, I saw an opportunity to play a bit with _git_.
+As a very shy person, I choose _GitLab(.com)_ (as opposed to _GitHub(.com)_) mainly, if not only, by the unlimited private repositories.

 As I proceeded through the book I've searched for references to compare my exercises with.
 And I found it tremendously useful; find a better solution and